tendermint/atom_one/README.md

 # ATOM ONE CONSTITUTION

-_UPDATE: now with PHOTON removed._
+_UPDATE: now with PHOTON removed.
+PHOTONs can be implemented as an ICS consumer chain.
+For PHOTON tokenomics, see https://github.com/tendermint/atom_one/commit/6740297b387cade9566584760625ba0a94ac85ed_

 _This document is a work in progress.
 This document assumes familiarity with the current workings of cosmoshub4 as of Oct 11th 2022.
 What is described here